 Many musical producers create synthetic or artificial reverbs that they manually add to a song after recording to optimize the sound produced.
 In other surroundings, however, reverberation generates unnecessary sounds that can provide excess noise.

-How an Echo Differs
+How an Echo Differs from Reverberation

 When you were a kid, you likely enjoyed yelling your name in a place, such as a valley, where you could anticipate hearing your name repeated back to you in an echoing form.
 Unlike reverberations, an echo takes longer to return back to our hearing.
 The sound is not altered or added to, but instead repeated after bouncing off a hard surface such as a wall.